UVa Health leads statewide COVID-19 clinical trial

 The University of Virginia Health division wants to know if medicine cabinet drugs can thwart the symptoms of COVID-19.

-The ACTIV-6 clinical trial is in its fifth arm of testing accessible and affordable medications that have already been approved by the Federal Drug Association (FDA) to determine which ones will help positive Covid patients feel better faster.
+Called ACTIV-6, the clinical trial is in its fifth arm of testing accessible and affordable medications, both over-the-counter and by-prescription, that have already been approved by the Food and Drug Administration to determine which ones will help positive COVID-19 patients feel better faster.

-The national trial has at least one hub for testing and recruiting participants in all 50 states.
-In Virginia, UVa is the only hub.
+A national trial has at least one hub for testing and recruiting participants in all 50 states.
+In Virginia, that hub is UVa.

-Dr. Patrick Jackson, a UVa assistant professor who also provides treatment, counseling and education for patients with HIV and AIDS in the UVA Ryan White HIV Clinic, is also the principal investigator for the trial.
+Dr. Patrick Jackson, an assistant professor who also provides treatment, counseling and education for patients with HIV and AIDS in UVa's Ryan White HIV Clinic, is the principal investigator.

 “This has been a major hole in our ability to treat COVID-19,” Jackson said.
-“We have drugs that help people in the hospital, we have drugs that keep people out of the hospital; but so far, no [drugs] found to improve symptoms, especially for people who are not particularly high risk of having a bad outcome.”
+“We have drugs that help people in the hospital, we have drugs that keep people out of the hospital, but so far no [drugs] found to improve symptoms, especially for people who are not at a particularly high risk of having a bad outcome.”

 People are also reading…

 “The ACTIV-6 trials looking for a drug that does that.
-Specifically, the active six trial is looking at repurposing existing drugs, so drugs that are already FDA approved for other indications, generally drugs that are widely available and pretty cheap.
+Specifically, the trial is looking at repurposing existing drugs, drugs that are already FDA approved for other indications," Jackson said.
+"Generally, [they're] drugs that are widely available and pretty cheap.
 We are reaching out to folks in the community who may have a COVID-19 diagnosis, letting them know about the trial.”

-Since launching the trial last year, ACTIV- 6 has enrolled more than 15 thousand participants to test four over-the-counter medications.
-Researchers found that low doses of the inhaled steroid fluticasone, anti-depressant fluvoxamine and both high and low animal de-wormer ivermectin have no benefit to treating Covid symptoms.
+Since launching the trial last year, ACTIV- 6 has enrolled more than 15,000 participants to test four over-the-counter medications.
+Researchers found that low doses of the inhaled steroid fluticasone, anti-depressant fluvoxamine and both high and low animal de-wormer ivermectin have no benefit to treating COVID-19 symptoms.

 Now, researchers are testing the effectiveness of high doses of fluvoxamine to determine potential benefits, which could include reducing inflammation caused by the disease, for the fifth arm of the trial.

-The anti-viral medication Paxlovid, manufactured by Pfizer, has been the most common medication used to treat symptoms of Covid for those affected in the United States, but the drug is not so easy to obtain overseas.
+The anti-viral medication Paxlovid, manufactured by Pfizer, has been the most common medication used to treat symptoms of COVID-19 for those affected in the United States.
+The drug, however, is not so easy to obtain overseas.

 “Patients with mild to moderate COVID-19 in the developing world have very little to help [treat symptoms], even if they are high risk folks that would be treated in the United States with a drug like Paxlovid,” Jackson said.
 “If one of these repurposed drugs has a benefit for COVID-19, then that really could be a game changer for people in the rest of the world."

-Duke University researchers are the principle investigators in the trial, having launched the national effort from its North Carolina labs last year.
+Duke University researchers are the principle investigators in the trial, having launched the national effort from their North Carolina labs last year.

-"During this shift over the last year, from outcomes being improved for those who get COVID, our focus has been on symptoms and functional status," said Adrian Hernandez, Vice Dean and Executive Director of Duke Clinical Research.
 "A year ago, the biggest worry was people going into hospital or dying.
-We see very low rates of that, but we still see people who have ongoing symptoms or ongoing functional limitations."
+We see very low rates of that, but we still see people who have ongoing symptoms or ongoing functional limitations," said Adrian Hernandez, vice dean and executive director of Duke Clinical Research.

 Jackson is expecting the trial to roll out new arms with new repurposed drugs to test in the coming weeks.